angelayar/angelayar.github.io/_posts/2024-08-01-applied-data-science-project.md

 ![image](https://github.com/user-attachments/assets/50326da4-f472-4eff-9c33-71616d20dc2d)
 ![image](https://github.com/user-attachments/assets/cab88b7e-c033-4f75-8693-f150cdb8cd32)

-Firstly, stopwords do not carry important meaning or semantic information.
+Step 13: Stopwords do not carry important meaning or semantic information.
 Hence, removing it helps reduce the volume of text data and ensures relevancy and accuracy in downstream tasks.
 Stop word removal was applied to the following.
 •	URLS
 •	Mentions (@) and hashtags (#)
 •	Numbers and other special characters